oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ## Prerequisites

-> [!NOTE]
+> [!WARNING]
 > If you are not comfortable running Node-RED then please do not attempt to use this code!

-> [!WARNING]
-> This code uses JSONata throughout rather than function nodes and JavaScript.
+This code uses JSONata throughout rather than function nodes and JavaScript.
 JSONata is a declarative-functional language.
 This may require more time and effort to understand, modify and debug the code *should you wish to make changes*.

 <details>
 <summary> Installation requirements </summary>